flyteorg/flytesnacks/cookbook/docs/userguide_setup.rst

 .. prompt:: bash

     pyflyte run --remote core/flyte_basics/basic_workflow.py my_wf --a 5 --b hello

 .. note::

     We're passing in the workflow inputs as additional options to ``pyflyte run``, in the above example the inputs are ``--a 5`` and ``--b hello``.
 For snake-case argument names like ``arg_name``, you can provide the option as ``--arg-name``.

+Visualize the workflow
+"""""""""""""""""""""""

+You can visualize the workflow without using the UI and the DAG can be rendered in the web browser.

+.. prompt:: bash $

+    flytectl get workflows --project flytesnacks --domain development flyte.workflows.example.my_wf --version v1 -o doturl

+You can also view the workflow as a ``strict digraph`` on the command line.

+.. prompt:: bash $

+    flytectl get workflows --project flytesnacks --domain development flyte.workflows.example.my_wf --version v1 -o dot

 .. tip::